Recovery Plan Ad Hoc Report results

 Plan Title Plan Stage Plan Lead Region (FWS) Plan Lead Office (FWS) Species Common Name Species Scientific Name Action Priority Action Number Action Description Action Status Estimated Initiation Date Estimated Completion Date Action Lead Agencies Responsible Parties Work Types Labor Types Comments Implementation Activity Number Implementation Activity Description Implementation Activity Status Implementation Activity Estimated Initiation Date Implementation Activity Estimated Completion Date Implementation Activity Labor Types Implementation Activity Work Types Implementation Activity Responsible Parties Implementation Activity Comments Implementation Activity Species

-Recovery Plan Puerto Rican Crested Toad F 4 Caribbean Ecological Services Field Office (939) 320-3135 Puerto Rican crested toad Peltophryne lemur 1 1 Monitor existing populations Ongoing Current Prior to FY 1995 FY 2023 Other Other Research: Population Assessment, Research: Dietary Studies, Research: Population Surveys, Research: Habitat Status, Research: Demographic Studies, Research: Predation, Research: Disease, Management: Population Monitoring Volunteer, Species Expert, Internal Field Assistance, Internal Administrative, Graduate Student USFWS, in collaboration with the Puerto Rico Department of natural and Environmental Resource (PRDNER), The Puerto Rican Crested Toad Conservancy (PRCTC) and local NGOs, are monitoring the 3 natural populations and 6 introduced population.
+Recovery Plan Puerto Rican Crested Toad F 4 Caribbean Ecological Services Field Office (939) 320-3135 Puerto Rican crested toad Peltophryne lemur 1 1 Monitor existing populations Ongoing Current Prior to FY 1995 FY 2023 Non-governmental organizations, Puerto Rico Department of Natural Resources, U.S. Fish and Wildlife Service, Office of Endangered Species, Other Non-governmental organizations, Other, Puerto Rico Department of Natural Resources, U.S. Fish and Wildlife Service, Office of Endangered Species Research: Population Assessment, Research: Dietary Studies, Research: Population Surveys, Research: Habitat Status, Research: Demographic Studies, Research: Predation, Research: Disease, Management: Population Monitoring Graduate Student, Internal Administrative, Internal Field Assistance, Species Expert, Volunteer Populations are monitored mostly during breeding events and tadpole release.
+DNER, PLN and CDK manage the lands with natural or introduced PRCT populations.
+All partners including the Service and the Puerto Rican Crested Toad Conservancy (PRCTC) collaborate to monitor the natural and introduced PRCT populations.

 Recovery Plan Puerto Rican Crested Toad F 4 Caribbean Ecological Services Field Office (939) 320-3135 Puerto Rican crested toad Peltophryne lemur 1 3 Protect Commonwealth-owned habitat Ongoing Current Prior to FY 1995 FY 2023 American Association of Zoological Parks and Aquariums, Puerto Rico Department of Natural Resources, U.S. Fish and Wildlife Service, Office of Endangered Species Puerto Rico Department of Natural Resources Management, Other: Law Enforcement, Other: Administration Internal Administrative Presently, the species occur in the Guánica Commonwealth Forest and Gabias' Farm, both sites managed by the PRDNER for conservation.
 PRDNER is the lead agency in the conservation and protection of the species at these two sites.

-Recovery Plan Puerto Rican Crested Toad F 4 Caribbean Ecological Services Field Office (939) 320-3135 Puerto Rican crested toad Peltophryne lemur 1 5 Enhance breeding areas Ongoing Current Prior to FY 1995 FY 2023 American Association of Zoological Parks and Aquariums, Puerto Rico Department of Natural Resources, U.S. Fish and Wildlife Service, Office of Endangered Species, Other American Association of Zoological Parks and Aquariums, Non-governmental organizations, Puerto Rico Department of Natural Resources, U.S. Fish and Wildlife Service, Office of Endangered Species Acquisition: Lease, Management: Reintroduction, Management: Habitat Maintenance and Manipulation, Management: Predator and Competitor Control Volunteer, Species Expert, Internal Technical Assistance, Internal Field Assistance, Internal Administrative Since 1992, FWS, PRDNER and PRCTC (former AZA) are leading this task.
-Natural breeding ponds are monitored to identify what is needed to enhance each one.
-New breeding ponds were constructed in the Guánica Commonwealth Forest.
+Recovery Plan Puerto Rican Crested Toad F 4 Caribbean Ecological Services Field Office (939) 320-3135 Puerto Rican crested toad Peltophryne lemur 1 5 Enhance breeding areas Ongoing Current Prior to FY 1995 FY 2023 American Association of Zoological Parks and Aquariums, Non-governmental organizations, Puerto Rico Department of Natural Resources, U.S. Fish and Wildlife Service, Office of Endangered Species American Association of Zoological Parks and Aquariums, Non-governmental organizations, Puerto Rico Department of Natural Resources, U.S. Fish and Wildlife Service, Office of Endangered Species Acquisition: Lease, Management: Reintroduction, Management: Habitat Maintenance and Manipulation, Management: Predator and Competitor Control Internal Administrative, Internal Field Assistance, Internal Technical Assistance, Species Expert, Volunteer Since 1992, the USFWS and its partners have identified need to enhance breeding areas.
+Enhancement of existing and construction of new breeding ponds is currently planned for 2025-2026.

 Recovery Plan Puerto Rican Crested Toad F 4 Caribbean Ecological Services Field Office (939) 320-3135 Puerto Rican crested toad Peltophryne lemur 2 11 Classify physiographic features of northern and southern habitat Complete Prior to FY 1995 FY 2016 Puerto Rico Department of Natural Resources, U.S. Fish and Wildlife Service, Office of Endangered Species, Other American Association of Zoological Parks and Aquariums, Puerto Rico Department of Natural Resources, U.S. Fish and Wildlife Service, Office of Endangered Species Research: Population Surveys, Research: Habitat Status, Research: Taxonomic Studies, Research: Demographic Studies Graduate Student, Species Expert, Internal Field Assistance FWS, PRDNER and AZA are working together to complete this task.

-Recovery Plan Puerto Rican Crested Toad F 4 Caribbean Ecological Services Field Office (939) 320-3135 Puerto Rican crested toad Peltophryne lemur 2 13 Implement and evaluate release program Ongoing Current Prior to FY 1995 FY 2023 American Association of Zoological Parks and Aquariums, Puerto Rico Department of Natural Resources, U.S. Fish and Wildlife Service, Office of Endangered Species American Association of Zoological Parks and Aquariums, Puerto Rico Department of Natural Resources, U.S. Fish and Wildlife Service, Office of Endangered Species, USFWS Regional Office 4 Management: Reintroduction, Research: Reintroduction Volunteer, Species Expert, Internal Field Assistance, Internal Administrative, Graduate Student Every year, at least 6 releases events are conducted in PR.
-Each release is conducted and monitored by FWS and PRDNER.
-Every year these release events have been reported as successfully.
+Recovery Plan Puerto Rican Crested Toad F 4 Caribbean Ecological Services Field Office (939) 320-3135 Puerto Rican crested toad Peltophryne lemur 2 13 Implement and evaluate release program Ongoing Current Prior to FY 1995 FY 2023 American Association of Zoological Parks and Aquariums, Puerto Rico Department of Natural Resources, U.S. Fish and Wildlife Service, Office of Endangered Species American Association of Zoological Parks and Aquariums, Puerto Rico Department of Natural Resources, U.S. Fish and Wildlife Service, Office of Endangered Species, USFWS Regional Office 4 Management: Reintroduction, Research: Reintroduction Graduate Student, Internal Administrative, Internal Field Assistance, Species Expert, Volunteer Six tadpole release events are planned each year and coordinated between the PRCTC, DNER and USFWS.
+Partners collaborate with monitoring the tadpoles and toadlets.
+Most events are considered successful and recruitment increasing.
+There is a new project to establish the captive breeding facility in PR.

-Recovery Plan Puerto Rican Crested Toad F 4 Caribbean Ecological Services Field Office (939) 320-3135 Puerto Rican crested toad Peltophryne lemur 2 2 Search for historical and new populations Ongoing Not Current Prior to FY 1995 FY 2023 American Association of Zoological Parks and Aquariums, U.S. Fish and Wildlife Service, Puerto Rico Department of Natural Resources, U.S. Fish and Wildlife Service, Office of Endangered Species American Association of Zoological Parks and Aquariums, Universities, Non-governmental organizations, Puerto Rico Department of Natural Resources, U.S. Fish and Wildlife Service, Office of Endangered Species Research: Population Assessment, Research: Population Surveys Volunteer, Species Expert, Internal Field Assistance, Internal Administrative, Graduate Student Since 1992, FWS, PRDNER and PRCTC (former AZA-SSP) have been searching for the species through the northern and southern karst region in PR.
+Recovery Plan Puerto Rican Crested Toad F 4 Caribbean Ecological Services Field Office (939) 320-3135 Puerto Rican crested toad Peltophryne lemur 2 2 Search for historical and new populations Ongoing Current Prior to FY 1995 FY 2023 American Association of Zoological Parks and Aquariums, U.S. Fish and Wildlife Service, Puerto Rico Department of Natural Resources, U.S. Fish and Wildlife Service, Office of Endangered Species American Association of Zoological Parks and Aquariums, Non-governmental organizations, Puerto Rico Department of Natural Resources, U.S. Fish and Wildlife Service, Office of Endangered Species, Universities Research: Population Assessment, Research: Population Surveys Graduate Student, Internal Administrative, Internal Field Assistance, Species Expert, Volunteer Since 1992, the FWS and its partners have completed several efforts to search for historical and new populations.
+No new populations have been found.

 Recovery Plan Puerto Rican Crested Toad F 4 Caribbean Ecological Services Field Office (939) 320-3135 Puerto Rican crested toad Peltophryne lemur 2 4 Develop Habitat Conservation Plans Complete FY 2011 FY 2016 U.S. Fish and Wildlife Service, Office of Endangered Species U.S. Fish and Wildlife Service, Office of Endangered Species Acquisition: Management Agreement, Management: Predator and Competitor Control, Management: Planning, Management: Land Use, Other: Regulations Internal Field Assistance, Internal Administrative HCP for Punta Ventana area completed in 2013

-Recovery Plan Puerto Rican Crested Toad F 4 Caribbean Ecological Services Field Office (939) 320-3135 Puerto Rican crested toad Peltophryne lemur 2 6 Determine the extent of predation and competition by other species Ongoing Current Prior to FY 1995 FY 2022 American Association of Zoological Parks and Aquariums, Puerto Rico Department of Natural Resources, U.S. Fish and Wildlife Service, Office of Endangered Species American Association of Zoological Parks and Aquariums, Universities, Non-governmental organizations, Puerto Rico Department of Natural Resources, U.S. Fish and Wildlife Service, Office of Endangered Species Research: Dietary Studies, Research: Habitat Status, Research: Predation, Research: Disease Volunteer, Graduate Student, Species Expert, Internal Field Assistance, Internal Administrative Presently, the species is predated by marine toads, bullfrogs, moongoses, blue heron, among others.
-However, the extent of predation is unknown.
-Information about the competition between the Cuban tree frog and the PRCT for food and breeding habitat is unknown.
+Recovery Plan Puerto Rican Crested Toad F 4 Caribbean Ecological Services Field Office (939) 320-3135 Puerto Rican crested toad Peltophryne lemur 2 6 Determine the extent of predation and competition by other species Ongoing Not Current Prior to FY 1995 FY 2022 American Association of Zoological Parks and Aquariums, Universities, Puerto Rico Department of Natural Resources, U.S. Fish and Wildlife Service, Office of Endangered Species American Association of Zoological Parks and Aquariums, Non-governmental organizations, Puerto Rico Department of Natural Resources, U.S. Fish and Wildlife Service, Office of Endangered Species, Universities Research: Dietary Studies, Research: Habitat Status, Research: Predation, Research: Disease Graduate Student, Internal Administrative, Internal Field Assistance, Species Expert, Volunteer There is no specific project to determine the extent of predation or competition.
+Exotic species such as the marine toad and Cuban tree frog are occasionally controlled within the breeding pond areas.

-Recovery Plan Puerto Rican Crested Toad F 4 Caribbean Ecological Services Field Office (939) 320-3135 Puerto Rican crested toad Peltophryne lemur 2 8 Develop captive propagation program in Puerto Rico Not Started American Association of Zoological Parks and Aquariums, Puerto Rico Department of Natural Resources, U.S. Fish and Wildlife Service, Office of Endangered Species American Association of Zoological Parks and Aquariums, Puerto Rico Department of Natural Resources, U.S. Fish and Wildlife Service, Office of Endangered Species Management: Captive Standards and Veterinary Care, Management: Propagation Volunteer, Species Expert, Internal Administrative
+Recovery Plan Puerto Rican Crested Toad F 4 Caribbean Ecological Services Field Office (939) 320-3135 Puerto Rican crested toad Peltophryne lemur 2 8 Develop captive propagation program in Puerto Rico Ongoing Current American Association of Zoological Parks and Aquariums, Puerto Rico Department of Natural Resources, U.S. Fish and Wildlife Service, Office of Endangered Species American Association of Zoological Parks and Aquariums, Non-governmental organizations, Puerto Rico Department of Natural Resources, U.S. Fish and Wildlife Service, Office of Endangered Species Management: Captive Standards and Veterinary Care, Management: Propagation Internal Administrative, Species Expert, Volunteer Most of the funds for this project have been secured through a Recovery Challenge Grant, but funds are incremental and dependent if funds are available and obligated in the following years.
+Facility location in Arecibo has been selected and project is currently in the process to secure permits for the new facility.

 Recovery Plan Puerto Rican Crested Toad F 4 Caribbean Ecological Services Field Office (939) 320-3135 Puerto Rican crested toad Peltophryne lemur 3 17 Continue to distribute poster prepared by Metro Toronto Zoo Discontinued Prior to FY 1995 FY 2016 American Association of Zoological Parks and Aquariums, U.S. Fish and Wildlife Service, Puerto Rico Department of Natural Resources, U.S. Fish and Wildlife Service, Office of Endangered Species American Association of Zoological Parks and Aquariums, Puerto Rico Department of Natural Resources, U.S. Fish and Wildlife Service, Office of Endangered Species Management, Other: Information and Education Volunteer, Graduate Student, Species Expert, Internal Field Assistance, Internal Administrative USFWS and PRDNER are distributing new posters prepared by the AZA.